Blue Meridian Partners is still in its early stages. We will update this page regularly to answer questions as the initiative evolves.

 Blue Meridian Partners is a work in progress, and this is one of the things it is working on: creating a new model for collaborative philanthropy and coordinated funding that allows donors to participate in different ways, based on their interests and overall commitment to the partnership.

 Each General Partner, committing at least $50 million over five years, will have one seat on Blue Meridian Partners' governing board.
-Limited Partners, intending to commit at least $10 million, will not cast votes but will review investment opportunities and have input into the board's decisions.
+Limited Partners, committing at least $10 million, have the opportunity to review candidates for investment and share input into the board's decisions.

 To date, Blue Meridian Partners has been able to make decisions quickly and collaboratively.
 It fully expects to encounter obstacles, both anticipated and unforeseen, as it figures out how best to work together.
 That said, several factors bode well for its success: